charles-254/socialBook-API/README.md

 ![](./images/create-post.png)

 ### GET /posts
-Fetch all posts
+Fetch all posts along with the users who owns the posts.

+sample of the expected results.

 ![](./images/fetch-all-posts.png)

 ### GET /posts/:id
-Fetch specific post
+Fetch specific post along with the user who owns the post.

+sample of the expected results.

 ![](./images/fetch-specific-post.png)

 ### PUT /posts/:id
-Update specific post
+Update specific post.

 We can either update the post title or content or both if needed.

+for example:

 updating the title